 Electrical engineering applies the principles of electricity, electronics and electromagnetics to the flow and transformation of information and energy.

 Information technology professionals focus on network support and administration, database systems, website design and management, project management, health information technology and innovation and change management.

 Mechanical engineers create, construct and control machines across a broad range of industries including motor vehicles, aircraft and ship construction, propulsion design, power plants, manufacturing and robotics.

 Minors in Engineering and Computing:

 An undergraduate minor indicates expertise in a discipline either related to or different from your major.
-Choose from more than 90 minors offered by UofSC, including seven that are offered by the College of Engineering and Computing, including:
+Choose from more than 90 minors offered by UofSC, including eight that are offered by the College of Engineering and Computing, including:

 - Aerospace Engineering

 - Computer Science

 - Electrical Engineering

 - Nuclear Engineering